aaspeel/aaspeel.github.io/_pages/research.md

 One approach to address this is to use X-ray images of the patient's chest to measure the tumor's position.
 However, X-ray imaging exposes the patient, including healthy tissue, to radiation.
 Therefore, the number of X-ray images that can be taken is limited.

 My thesis tackles the problem of _determining the optimal timing for X-ray acquisitions, given a limited budget, to achieve the best tracking of the tumor's position_.
-From a broader perspective, this problem can be formulated as _optimizing the measurement times to obtain the best state estimation of a dynamic system._ I studied this problem under different assumptions (linear vs. nonlinear dynamics, expected vs. worst case error).
+From a broader perspective, this problem can be formulated as **optimizing the measurement times to obtain the best state estimation of a dynamic system.** I studied this problem under different assumptions (linear vs. nonlinear dynamics, expected vs. worst case error).

-During my PhD, I had the privilege of collaborating with [IBA](https://www.iba-worldwide.com/), the world leader in proton therapy.
+During my PhD, **I had the privilege of collaborating with [IBA](https://www.iba-worldwide.com/), the world leader in proton therapy**.
 This collaboration enabled me to bridge the gap between theory and practice by applying my developed methods to the problem of tumor tracking using real medical data.

 My PhD thesis **_Optimal Sampling for State Estimation of Stochastic Dynamical Systems_** completed under the supervision of [Prof. Raphaël Jungers](https://perso.uclouvain.be/raphael.jungers/content/home) and [Prof. Benoît Macq](https://pilab.be/about-me/?p=benoit_macq), is available [here](https://dial.uclouvain.be/pr/boreal/object/boreal%3A264180/datastream/PDF_01/view).
 The slides of my PhD defense are available [here](/files/private_PhD_defense.pdf).